• Home

 Expo usage

-The LaunchDarkly React Native client-side SDK is not compatible with the Expo managed workflow because the SDK uses native modules.
-Consider using the bare workflow instead.
+Earlier versions of the LaunchDarkly React Native SDK are not compatible with the Expo managed workflow because they use native modules.
+Consider upgrading to the 10.x version of the LaunchDarkly SDK, or using the bare workflow instead.

 The React Native SDK uses a mobile key